C3 policing: Reception

-Research
+On February 12, 2013, BusinessWest awarded C3 policing The Difference Makers.

 Measured Design, a social design research group, has examined C3 policing and its effectiveness.

 Harvard course controversy

 In January 2021, students at the Harvard John A. Paulson School of Engineering and Applied Sciences created a petition objecting to a course on C3 policing at that school.
 The course, "ENG-SCI 298R: Data Fusion in Complex Systems: A Case Study" by Professor Kit Parker, was planned to analyze C3 policing and its effects on Springfield.
 The petition was signed by around 300 students and alumni, and objected to the lack of focus on structural racism, the George Floyd protests, and police abolition, and demanded the class's cancellation and a full review of Parker's conduct.
 Criticism was also directed at Parker's ties to C3 policing model creator Michael M. Cutone, as well as his lack of expertise on the subject; The Harvard Crimson noted: "he is a cell biology and tissue engineering researcher, [and] does not have a degree in criminal justice, social science, or criminology".
 Parker objected to the demands, noting that "the primary goal of the course is not an examination of racial bias within the police", denying claims the Springfield Police Department was funding the course, and pointing to academic freedom concerns.
 After days of student pressure, the school's dean announced the class was cancelled, and committed to reviewing the process of vetting class offerings.